Georges Cuvier: Principle of the correlation of parts

 In a 1798 paper on the fossil remains of an animal found in some plaster quarries near Paris, Cuvier states what is known as the principle of the correlation of parts.
 He writes:

-If an animal's teeth are such as they must be, in order for it to nourish itself with flesh, we can be sure without further examination that the whole system of its digestive organs is appropriate for that kind of food, and that its whole skeleton and locomotive organs, and even its sense organs, are arranged in such a way as to make it skilful at pursuing and catching its prey.
+If an animal's teeth are such as they must be, in order for it to nourish itself with flesh, we can be sure without further examination that the whole system of its digestive organs is appropriate for that kind of food, and that its whole skeleton and locomotive organs, and even its sense organs, are arranged in such a way as to make it skillful at pursuing and catching its prey.
 For these relations are the necessary conditions of existence of the animal; if things were not so, it would not be able to subsist.

 This idea is referred to as Cuvier's principle of correlation of parts, which states that all organs in an animal's body are deeply interdependent.
 Species' existence relies on the way in which these organs interact.
 For example, a species whose digestive tract is best suited to digesting flesh but whose body is best suited to foraging for plants cannot survive.
 Thus in all species, the functional significance of each body part must be correlated to the others, or else the species cannot sustain itself.